Full 2014 Ford C-Max Energi Review

 Lowering the seats opens up 42.8 cubic feet, which is more than 20 cubic feet shy of a Prius V or a typical small crossover SUV.
 Worse, the load floor isn't flat when the seats are folded, as the battery pack creates a high shelf behind the rear seats that sits about a foot higher than the load floor.

 Like other recent Fords, the 2014 Ford C-Max Energi feels like a more expensive European car in the way it drives.
 While that ride isn't exactly cushy, there's a substantial feel to the way the C-Max goes down the road.
 The cabin is also notably quiet, especially compared to the Prius, and the communicative steering is another strong point.
 The Energi is stable through turns, though its big battery pack makes it a bit less nimble compared to the regular C-Max.
 Interestingly, braking at low speeds feels far more natural in the C-Max Energi than it does in the standard C-Max hybrid, as the plug-in avoids the grabby pedal action that's common with the energy-recovering braking systems in hybrids.

 The C-Max's plug-in system is worthy of praise as well.
-Besides the genuinely useful electric-only range and 40-plus mpg fuel economy, the Energi's big battery pack extends the hatchback's range to more than 600 miles, according to Ford.
+Besides the genuinely useful electric-only range and impressive fuel economy, the Energi's big battery pack extends the hatchback's range to more than 500 miles.
 Or, if it's spirited acceleration you want, the C-Max happily obliges.
 Acceleration is strong for a hybrid hatchback/wagon, and even highway passing isn't the weak-kneed chore normally associated with hybrids.